iescandon/tailwind-css-101/README.md

 - **Transforms**: Utility classes for applying transforms to elements, such as rotate, scale, and translate.
 - **Interactivity**: Utility classes for adding interactivity to elements, such as cursor, caret-color, and scroll-behavior.
 - **SVG**: Utility classes for styling SVG elements, such as setting the fill or stroke color, opacity, or stroke width.
-- **Accessibility**: Ready-made utility classes for improving accessibility with screen readers.
+- **Accessibility**: Ready-made utility classes to show an element to both sighted users and screen readers or to only show to screen readers.

 [Back to Table of Contents](#table-of-contents)